githubpermutation/VimFx/documentation/api.md

 ## Stability

-The API is currently **experimental** and therefore **unstable.** Things might break with new VimFx versions.
-However, no breaking changes are planned, and will be avoided if feasible.
+The API is considered **stable.**

-As soon as VimFx 1.0.0 (which does not seem to be too far away) is released backwards compatibility will be a priority and won’t be broken until VimFx 2.0.0.
+Backwards compatibility is a priority and won’t be broken until VimFx 2.0.0.
+Bumping the major version number will be avoided.

 [option overrides]: #vimfxaddoptionoverridesrules
 [`vimfx.send(...)`]: #vimfxsendvim-message-data--null-callback--null